Persistent Pelvic Pain

 Course Outline

-• Determine patient led goals with a focus on function
+• Develop a therapeutic relationship with patient-led goals and a focus on function

-• List three symptoms attributed to a presumptive diagnosis of endometriosis
+• symptoms attributed to a presumptive diagnosis of endometriosis

-• Identify common presenting features of pelvic floor muscular dysfunction and bladder pain syndrome
+• pelvic floor muscular dysfunction and bladder pain syndrome

 • Identify the tests involved in a STI screen for a patient presenting with PPP